 Consumer Services Division

 The Consumer Services Division processes and mediates written consumer complaints, seeking to find equitable solutions for the consumer and the business, including refunds, adjustments and credits to consumer accounts.
-The agency takes consumer complaints against businesses regulated by the SCDCA, refers complaints that fall within another agency’s jurisdiction, and handles those complaints against businesses that are unregulated.
-Given the thousands of complaints the DCA fields each year (including hundreds which are referred by elected officials, the Better Business Bureau and other agencies) it is clear that the availability of DCA's mediation process takes a large load off the court system.
+The agency takes consumer complaints against businesses regulated by SCDCA, refers complaints that fall within another agency’s jurisdiction, and handles those complaints against businesses that are unregulated.
+Given the thousands of complaints SCDCA fields each year (including hundreds which are referred by elected officials, the Better Business Bureau and other agencies) it is clear that the availability of SCDCA's mediation process takes a large load off the court system.
 This service also saves consumers and businesses the often prohibitive cost of hiring a private attorney and going through the already congested court system.
-The complaint mediation services offered and provided by SCDCA are unmatched by any state or federal agency as the Department serves as the sole agency engaging in the mediation of individual complaints against unregulated businesses.

 The division also provides consumer law guidance to the financial industry, magistrates, attorneys, and law enforcement agencies, just to name a few, and serves as legal counsel for the Board of Financial Institutions’ Consumer Finance Division.

 SCDCA serves as the main consumer education portal for consumers, business and the media.

 To ensure a high degree of awareness of consumer rights and responsibilities, staff makes presentations and sponsors webinars on ID Theft, debt collection, foreclosures, credit and other popular topics for SC businesses, government agencies, service providers and consumers, particularly those of modest means and the elderly.
 The agency also answers hundreds of calls per month pertaining to consumer scams and laws and disseminates press releases and consumer education brochures.